Rolemaster Companion

-Rolemaster Companion is a 1986 role-playing game supplement published by Iron Crown Enterprises for Rolemaster.
+Rolemaster Companion is a supplement published by Iron Crown Enterprises (I.C.E.) in 1986 for the fantasy role-playing game system Rolemaster.

 Contents

 Rolemaster Companion is a supplement in which new content and refinements are introduced.
 It replaces some original mechanics with charts for stat bonuses, development points, and spell points.
 Eight new character professions expand player options, including Barbarians, Burglars, Druids (a variant of Animists), and semi-spell users like Delvers, Paladins, and Nightblades.
 Two powerful additions—the High Warrior Monk and the Archmage—offer significant capabilities.
 The supplement introduces Arcane Magic, a pre-divisional form of spellcasting that blends elements of Essence, Channeling, and Mentalism.
 The supplement also includes extensive new spell lists, ranging from level 1 to 100, with some spells capable of continent-scale destruction.
 Background options include split personalities and destiny sense.
 Additional content includes new races like dark elves and half-orcs, new monsters such as Black Reavers, and enhanced magical items with personalities and willpower that can contest control with their wielders.